 The important part of the dialysis process is the machine.
 According to your medical condition and convenience, dialysis can be done both at home and the hospital.

-You can also visit Dialysis Centres in Nairobi, Kenya.
-These centres are not part of the hospital but have all the required facilities.
+You can also visit Dialysis Center in Nairobi, Kenya.
+These center are not part of the hospital but have all the required facilities.

 We have an NHIF Accredited Facility, World-class treatment, Qualified & Experienced Team.